parmstro/ACMExport/README.md

 In the group_vars directory are the all.yml and vault_all.yml files.
 The vault_all.yml file contains the sensitive variables you must replace this file with your own.
 In the repo, this file contains no values and looks something like:
 ```
 ---
+# These are the credentials ACMExport will use to connect to your controller instance to run an import or export
 vault_tower_username: ""
 vault_tower_password: ""
+# These are the values for your default machine credential.
+The credential the controller typically uses to connect to systems you are automating
 vault_default_credential_become_method: ""
 vault_default_credential_become_username: ""
 vault_default_credential_username: ""
 vault_default_credential_password: ""
+# These are the values that the controller uses to connect to your clone of AutomatingContentManagement
 vault_towergithub_credential_username: ""
 vault_towergithub_credential_password: ""
+# These are the values that you are using to protect all of your vault files in AutomatingContentManagement
 vault_ACM_vault_credential_vault_id: ""
 vault_ACM_vault_credential_vault_password: ""
 ```